csci566-spring2022/csci566-assignment1/README.md

 This variable is used to pass all values to the backward pass that are necessary to compute the gradients.
 You can use it as a dictionary to pass any desired values over to the `backward` function.

 - **I experimented with the hyperparameters and tried many different combinations, which ones should I report?**\
-The usual rule of thumb is to report results with the best hyperparameters you found. \
+The usual rule of thumb is to report results with the best hyperparameters you found.
-Exception is the prediction horizon parameter `T` in Problem 2, please **do not** report results for `T` smaller than the default value.

 - **Am I allowed to change code outside the TODO blocks?**\
 Unless specified otherwise (eg for hyperparameters) please do not change any code outside TODO blocks. **Doing so may negatively affect your grade**.